 Rowan berries can be confused with other toxic berries.
 Take extra care and consult additional guides if you are unsure.

 Not everyone has access to rural areas with abundant greenery to forage, however that doesn’t mean you can’t eat seasonally.
 Autumn is harvest season; local allotments will be overflowing with fruit and veg ready to take home to your table at this time of year.
+Be sure to take a look at our spring, summer and winter foraging guides to lead you through the seasons.
 Many urban areas have communal allotments, which is a great way to connect with your community and experiment with seasonal eating.
 Consult your local council to find your nearest one.
-Also look out for local veg stands where you can pick up a haul.
+Also, look out for local veg stands where you can pick up a haul.

-Recipes and guidance for seasonal eating can be easily accessed online, or through books such as The Almanac: A seasonal guide to 2022.
+Recipes and guidance for seasonal eating can be easily accessed online or through books such as The Almanac: A seasonal guide to 2023.

 Gathering, gratitude, and letting go: an equinox ritual